 Latest Morning Briefing Stories

-Media outlets report on news from Ohio, California, Colorado, Maryland, Florida, Wisconsin, Wyoming, Connecticut, and Georgia.
+Media outlets report on news from Illinois, California, Colorado, Texas, Washington, Pennsylvania, Ohio, Massachusetts, Kansas, Wyoming, Louisiana, Georgia and Missouri.

 Despite the fact that buprenorphine has changed the lives of those struggling with addiction, it still doesn’t have widespread support.
 Some worry that the medication, an opiate itself, is just replacing one addiction with another.
 But as the opioid continues to devastate the country, more and more are embracing the recovery method.